davidtai/midstream/README.md

 # midstream

-> A fully reactive middleware streaming library
+> A fully reactive middleware library good for forms or data transforms

 ## Running tests